C. Federal Funding Accountability and Transparency Act of 2006 (FFATA)

 FFATA was signed on September 26, 2006, and requires the existence of a single searchable website, accessible by the public at no cost, that includes information about where and how federal funds are spent.
 This includes information on grants, subgrants, loans, awards, cooperative agreements and other forms of financial assistance funded with federal funds.
 Federal grant awards of $25,000 or more began being reported October 1, 2010.
 State agencies that receive federal awards now report subgrant information for public access.

 SAM Registration: To enable OCJP to report subawards in a timely manner, Subrecipients are also required to register with the System for Award Management (SAM).
 SAM is a centrally located database of all grantees and contractors with the federal government, and it will be used to populate the information needed to report subaward information.
-In order to register you must have a DUNS number.
 Registration can be done at www.SAM.gov .
 Your registration expiration date must be reported on Attachment A and a copy of confirmation submitted with your application.
+An active SAM registration is required to both do business with the federal government and to apply for funding opportunities.
+You must have an active entity registration to be eligible to receive contract awards or payments with federal funding.
+SAM registration is maintained by the federal government.
+However, the Office of Criminal Justice Programs (OCJP) requires an active SAM registration for all agencies receiving federal funding through OCJP.

 Executive Compensation Reporting: FFATA now requires a subgrantee of a federal award to report the names and total compensation of the most highly compensated executives (i.e., officers, managing partners, or any other employees in management positions) if they meet all of the following criteria: